hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-forgerock.md

 page_title: "SAML ForgeRock Identity Provider Configuration - Terraform Enterprise"
 ---

+# ForgeRock Configuration

+Follow these steps to configure ForgeRock as the identity provider (IdP) for Terraform Enterprise.

+## Configure a new Remote Service Provider in ForgeRock

 On the TFE console, paste the ForgeRock Access Manager hosted IDP metadata certificate in the proper pem encoded format.
 Enter the IDP SSO and SLO URLs as well.